Floorp-Projects/Floorp/tools/sanitizer/docs/index.rst

 **Address Sanitizer**

 Address Sanitizer (ASan) is a fast memory error detector that detects use-after-free and out-of-bound bugs in C/C++ programs.
 It uses a compile-time instrumentation to check all reads and writes during the execution.
 In addition, the runtime part replaces the malloc and free functions to check dynamically allocated memory.
-More information on how ASan works can be found on the Address Sanitizer wiki.

 :ref:`More information <Address Sanitizer>`

+**Thread Sanitizer**

+Thread Sanitizer (TSan) is a fast data race detector for C/C++ programs.
+It uses a compile-time instrumentation to check all non-race-free memory access at runtime.
+Unlike other tools, it understands compiler-builtin atomics and synchronization and therefore provides very accurate results with no false positives (except if unsupported synchronization primitives like inline assembly or memory fences are used).

+:ref:`More information <Thread Sanitizer>`

 **ASan Nightly Project**